Westace10/coin_app/README.md

 # Coin App - A Wallet app

 ## Description
 Coin App is a mobile application developed to connect friends and family status feeds and information.
-It also has a wallet functionality which allows saving cash, sharing cash and also access to a crypto wallet from Coinbase.
+XATA Serverless was used as the database and It also has a wallet functionality which allows saving cash, sharing cash and also access to connect to a Coinbase wallet from the app.

+It comprises user's registration with a valid email address, an OTP is generated to verify a new user.
+Some other details such as name, country and zip code are also needed to complete registration.
+XATA Serverless Data Platform was implemented to store new users data, 4 out of five methods were used to fetch, update, get and query data from the Database.

+A basic template table provided after creating a database was also used to supply status feeds page for users.
+Users can also create a post which is saved on the database.

 ## Repo structure
 This repository makes use of [stacked](https://pub.dev/packages/stacked) and it's architecture, which is an MVVM pattern.